samanwaya938/ds-rpc-01/README.md

 ### 🔹 Use Case

 * ✉️ An HR personnel can retrieve HR-specific data.
-* 🏢 A finance officer can only access finance-related information.
+* 🏢 A marketing manager can only access marketing-related information.
 * 🎓 Custom roles with isolated document knowledgebases.

 Each role has a dedicated **vectorstore** created with **FAISS** using pre-uploaded documents.
 At query time, only the appropriate store is used to generate a context-aware response.